Lightning-AI/pytorch-lightning/docs/source/advanced/profiler.rst

     profiler = SimpleProfiler()
     trainer = Trainer(..., profiler=profiler)

 The profiler's results will be printed at the completion of a training ``trainer.fit()``.
-Note that there are a lot more actions that will be present in the finalized report.
-Find below an example of the :class:`~pytorch_lightning.profiler.simple.SimpleProfiler` report containing a few of them:
+Find an example of the :class:`~pytorch_lightning.profiler.simple.SimpleProfiler` report containing a few of the actions:

 .. code-block::